nurlanjalil/efficientnet-trashnet-tpu/README.md

-# ♻️ Trash Classification with EfficientNet-B0 on Google Cloud TP
+# ♻️ Trash Classification with EfficientNet-B0 on Google Cloud TPU

 This project fine-tunes an **EfficientNet-B0** model on the **TrashNet** dataset for classifying waste items into 6 categories.
 Training is performed efficiently on **Google Cloud TPUs** using PyTorch/XLA.